-> To have the best chance of snagging a social media specialist position, you'll need an undergraduate degree and, ideally, work experience in a related field:
+To have the best chance of gaining employment as a social media specialist, you'll need an undergraduate degree and, ideally, work experience in a related field:

 - Education: At a minimum, you'll need college-level coursework in business, writing, marketing, and communications, ideally culminating in a bachelor's degree in public relations, advertising, journalism, internet marketing, or a similar area.
-While you're attending school, it also helps to have participated in activities like an internship or volunteer work that showcases your writing and social media skills.
+While attending school, it also helps to participate in activities like an internship or volunteer work that showcases your writing and social media skills.

-- Experience: Although you may be able to land a plum job fresh out of college, hiring managers are generally on the lookout for a person who has worked in a related area or has direct experience in managing or coordinating an organization's social media accounts.
+- Experience: Hiring managers generally look for a person who has worked in a related area or has direct experience managing or coordinating an organization's social media accounts.
 It will also work to your advantage if you can point to your own thriving social media accounts as examples of your expertise.

 - Certification: Certification isn't usually required, but it may help you get a promotion, a raise, or another job.
 Available certifications include the American Marketing Association Professional Certified Marketer in several specialties and the Internet Marketing Association Certified Internet Marketer.